ECMWFCode4Earth/open-data-explorer/openDataVisio/intro.md

 ## ECMWF real-time open weather data
 ---

-This one-stop shop Open Data Explorer provides you with tools to explore ECMWF real-time forecast data from the IFS and AIFS models.
+This one-stop shop Open Data Explorer provides you with tools to explore ECMWF real-time forecast data from the Integrated Forecasting System (IFS) and Artificial Intelligence Forecasting System (AIFS) models.
 These open data are available to the public free of charge.

 Are you a researcher, operational meteorologist or meteorology enthusiast?
 It will guide you through the following steps: